NonlinearOscillations/HarmonicBalance.jl/docs/src/background/harmonic_balance.md

     \delta \ddot{x}(t) + \left[\omega_0^2 + \frac{3 \alpha X_0^2}{4} \right]\delta x(t) = - \frac{\alpha X_0^3}{4} \cos(3 \omega_d t + 3 \phi)\,,
 \end{equation}
 ```
 describes a simple harmonic oscillator, which is exactly soluble.
 Correspondingly, a response of $\delta x(t)$ at frequency $3 \omega_d$ is observed.
-Since this response is obtained 'on top of' each steady state of Eq. \eqref{eq:duffing}, no previously-unknown solutions are generated in the process.
+Since this response is obtained 'on top of' each steady state of the equations of motion, no previously-unknown solutions are generated in the process.

 ### Two-frequency ansatz